-Using relevant keywords in your product descriptions doesn’t only help out with accurate listings and approachable rental experience, it improves your website's visibility in search engines.
-A good level of SEO or search engine optimisation is what makes you show up on the first page of a search engine when people search for similar products and services you offer.
+Using relevant keywords in your product descriptions doesn’t only help out with accurate listings and an approachable rental experience, it improves your website's visibility in search engines.
+A good level of SEO or search engine optimization is what makes you show up on the first page of a search engine when people search for similar products and services you offer.

 Set expectations and something for the customer to look forward to - and keep your promise.

-Your product descriptions serve the same purpose services provided by a salesperson in a shop: writing accurate, descriptive and targeted listings help consumers enjoy a great experience both online and offline.
+Your product descriptions serve the same purpose services provided by a salesperson in a shop: writing accurate, descriptive, and targeted listings help consumers enjoy a great experience both online and offline.

 Have your inventory sorted out and linked with the exact offering you are showing on your website.
 This helps to streamline all back-office processes in your store and avoid those awkward situations where you have accidentally sold something you don't have in stock.